per1234/Song/README.md

 If Note data is inserted to a list where there is already a Note with the same number and timing, its velocity and length data will be overwritten and no new Note will be added.
+The same is true of CC numbers.

 Timing is measured in 'ticks'.
 This allows you to define your PPQ in your application.